 CMAQ is a non-proprietary computer model that simulates the formation and fate of photochemical oxidants, including PM2.5 and ozone, for given input sets of meteorological conditions and emissions.
-This analysis employed a version of CMAQ based on the latest publicly released version of CMAQ (i.e., version 4.7).
-CMAQ version 4.7 reflects updates to previous versions of the model to improve the underlying science.
-These model enhancements in version 4.7 include:
+This analysis employed a version of CMAQ based on the latest publicly released version of CMAQ (i.e., version 4.6).
+CMAQ version 4.6 reflects recent updates in a number of areas to improve the underlying science.
+These model enhancements include: